 Spanish paprika has fewer varieties than Hungarian paprika.
 Smoked and unsmoked Spanish paprika can be placed into one of three flavor profiles: sweet (dulce), bittersweet (agridulce), and hot (picante).

 Hungarian paprika has numerous varieties that each have their own specific flavor profile and appearance.
 The variety that is most commonly exported to the rest of the world is the edesnemes variety.
 Other varieties that are more popular in Hungary include the special quality variety called kulonleges, the eros variety that is also the hottest Hungarian paprika along with the intensely red csipmentes csemege variety.

 If your recipe calls for one, can you use the other?

-It gets trickier when you try to replace smoked Spanish paprika with a Hungarian paprika.
-You will not be able to do it as a 1:1 substitution but you may be able to come up with a workable substitute by combining the edesnemes or kulonleges Hungarian paprika with liquid smoke or some other source of smokiness.
+It gets trickier when you try to replace smoked Spanish paprika with Hungarian paprika.
+It’s not ideal as a 1:1 substitution (again, the lack of smoky undertones), but you may be able to come up with a workable substitute by combining the edesnemes or kulonleges Hungarian paprika with liquid smoke or some other source of smokiness.

 You can also use smoked Spanish paprika in any dish that would benefit from a smoky flavor without having to cook that dish on the grill or use liquid smoke.
 Unsmoked Spanish paprika and sweet Hungarian paprika can be used to add flavor and color to dry rubs and to any other preparation where a domestic paprika would otherwise be used.